HukoJack/Body_Mass_Index_Calculator_App/README.md

 # Body Mass Index Calculator App

+This is an educational project, which is the part of [Data Science Specialization](https://www.coursera.org/specialization/jhudatascience/1?utm_medium=listingPage) provided by Johns Hopkins University on Coursera.

 ## Introduction

 Obesity is a leading preventable cause of death worldwide, with increasing rates in adults and children.
 Authorities view it as one of the most serious public health problems of the 21st century.